mburhanpurkar/asteroid/README.md

 There is more (not at all good) error analysis code here too.

 ### Gaussian OD
-Gauss' method of orbit determination from on  Kepler's Second Law!
+Gauss' method of orbit determination based on Kepler's Second Law!
 Outputs a nice orbital elements chart.